Name: Lord of the Rings

 Each of the hobbits has a unique ability which must be used carefully to the benefit of the whole group.
 Players are allowed to discuss what cards they have in their hands (but may not show the cards) to decide how to try to complete a given scenario.
 Many of the bad events allow a player other than the one that incurred the event to take the penalty adding to the cooperative aspect.
 If the ringbearer is touched by the Sauron piece, the game is over as Sauron has captured the ring.
 Below is a scenario where the ring is very close to being taken, also showing some of the tiles and cards:

-Aside from the co-operative play, another nice aspect of this game is that it can be played in about 60 minutes (rather than the hours upon hours that many of my favourite games involve).
-It also can be played with as few as two players which is a rare treat for those of us that don't have children old enough yet (or frequent house-guests interested or able to stay for such a game).
+Aside from the co-operative play, another nice aspect of this game is that it can be played in about 60 minutes (rather than the hours upon hours that many of our favourite games involve).
+It also can be played with as few as two players which is a rare treat for occasions when there isn't a whole family or group of friends available to play.
 The only downside is that it may have limited appeal to people not interested in Lord of the Rings, although if they've at least read it or seen the films (which most people have) they should enjoy the game.

-On the whole, I find it to be a most unique, enjoyable, and challenging game.
+On the whole, we find it to be a most unique, enjoyable, and challenging game.
 Be sure to keep track of your scores on the sheet that is provided for the purpose.
 It being so hard to actually beat the game, this adds a level of at least trying to beat your previous best score.
-Again, I especially recommend this game to families.
-Not that competition is bad, but it is nice to have a game that teaches cooperation in the collection.
+All of us as Swords and Space give it 5/5 stars.